mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

     return ''.join(s)
 ```

+Let's look at the code more closely.
+We start by converting the string to a list, since it's much easier to modify elements in [mutable](https://medium.com/@meghamohan/mutable-and-immutable-side-of-python-c2145cf72747) lists than immutable strings.
+(We'd have to create a new string each time, versus modifying the list in-place.)

+We then actually store the _indices_ of open brackets in our stack, rather than the brackets themselves, as we'll need to know where exactly to remove a misplaced bracket.
+We address misplaced closing brackets as we move through the string, as we know from the empty stack that there are no matching open brackets from earlier in the string.
+For open brackets, we need to pass through the entire string before knowing if they have a matching closing bracket.

+"Removal" occurs by replacing the bracket with an empty string $-$ because we're tracking the index of misplaced brackets, shifting the indices of existing elements while we're moving through the list could cause a huge headache.
+Instead, we remove all empty strings in the final step, when we convert the list to a string with `''.join(s)`.

 ### Queues
-One common question regarding trees is level-order traversal.
-How could you print out the value of every node in a tree, moving level by level?
-You just have the root node.
+Let's now shift our attention to use cases for queues.
+One common question where queues are useful is **level-order traversal** for trees.
+How can we print the value of every node in a tree, level by level?
+We're usually provided only the root node, so we have no idea ahead of time what the tree looks like.
+We therefore want to process the tree correctly _as we're exploring it._

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/intro/tree_traversals_2.png" height="35%" width="35%">
 </center>

-Again, we use the following implementation for a tree node:
+As in our [previous post]({{  site.baseurl  }}/CSDS-Intro), we'll use the following implementation for a tree node.
+This node will be a _binary_ node in that it has at most two children, but our level-order traversal algorithm can easily extend to nodes with any number of children.

 {% include header-python.html %}
 ```python